Ron Tugnutt: Post-retirement

 After the lockout, Tugnutt joined CBC as a color commentator for Hockey Night in Canada.
 From 2008–09 to 2009–10, Tugnutt served as the goaltending coach for the OHL's Oshawa Generals and was a goaltending consultant for the 2010 Canadian World Junior team.
 Tugnutt's contract with the Generals was not renewed after a major front office shakeup in May 2010.
 Tugnutt joined the Peterborough Petes coaching staff for the 2010–11 season.
 Tugnutt was a consultant with Hockey Canada until 2013 when that relationship ended.

-Tugnutt then moved behind the bench of his sons' team, the Kemptville 73's.
+Tugnutt then purchased the Kemptville 73's, a Junior "A" ice hockey team, where he served as head coach, president and governor.
+Tugnutt sold the team in 2017 and cut his ties with the team.
+Tugnutt sold the team to an ownership group led by former teammate Jason York.

 Off the ice

 Tugnutt is married to Lisa, and the couple have two sons, Jacob and Matthew.
 The family resides on Stoney Lake near Peterborough, Ontario.

 Tugnutt enjoys boating and traveling.
 In the summer of 1998, Tugnutt was involved in a severe boating accident, and it was suspected that he might miss out on training camp.
 Tugnutt healed and had the best season of his career, breaking the modern-day NHL record for lowest G.A.A. and coming second in the league in save percentage.

-Tugnutt previously owned the Kemptville 73's, a Junior "A" ice hockey team, where he served as head coach, president and governor.
-Tugnutt sold the team to an ownership group led by former teammate Jason York.